2Big2Send/PingdomResponder/README.md

 A light weight Python daemon that responds to Pingdom Probe server requests.
 Why put a whole install of Apache/Nginx on your server to consume loads of resources and just sit there!
 On start we grab an up-to-date list of all the Probe servers Pingdom via their RSS feed so we only respond to their responses.

+** We are not affiliated with Pingdom - we just like their service!

 # Running PingdomResponder
 There are 3 parameters start | restart | stop